danieladugyan/diverse/notes.md

 To create a [line graph](https://en.wikipedia.org/wiki/Line_graph), convert each edge to a node.
 Then, connect up all nodes who's corresponding edges intersect at a node (in the original graph).
 Or equivalently, connect up all match nodes that feature the same team.

 A (maximal) [clique](<https://en.wikipedia.org/wiki/Clique_(graph_theory)>) in this graph would be a subset of vertices (=matches) who are all connected (=feature the same team).
-With this understanding, it is easy to see that for n teams there must be n cliques of size n-1, corresponding to the n-1 matches for each of the n teams.
+With this understanding, it is easy to see that for $n$ teams there must be $n$ cliques of size $n-1$, corresponding to the $n-1$ matches for each of the $n$ teams.

 An [independent set](<https://en.wikipedia.org/wiki/Independent_set_(graph_theory)>) in this graph, which is the opposite of a clique, would be a subset of vertices (=matches) that are not connected (=do not feature the same team).
-With this understanding, it is easy to see that for n teams there must be n-1 independent sets of size n/2 – corresponding to the n-1 rounds (containing n/2 matches) of our tournament.
+With this understanding, it is easy to see that for $n$ teams there must be $n-1$ independent sets of size $\frac{n}{2}$, corresponding to the $n-1$ rounds (containing $\frac{n}{2}$ matches) of our tournament.

 Note that every node (match) in every clique (all games for a team) will correspond to different independent sets (rounds).

 ### Modelling constraints

 With this background in mind, for every independent set, add edges such that it becomes a clique.
 This reflects the constraint that every round must assign unique colors to all of its matches.
-Recall that these independent sets had size n/2.
+Recall that these independent sets had size $\frac{n}{2}$.

 Additionally, for every original clique, delete half of the edges.
 This reflects the weaker coloring constraint that two adjacent nodes may have the same color, but the frequency of a color in a clique may not exceed two (every team may play the same sport at most 2 times).
-Recall that these cliques had size n-1.
+Recall that these cliques had size $n-1$.

 ## Activity permutations

-The simplest way to approach the problem is to assign each of the (n-1)\*(n/2) games a choice of activity.
-There are 6 activities to choose from, 66 independent choices, yielding 6^66 = 2.3e+51 choices...
+The simplest way to approach the problem is to assign each of the $(n-1)*(\frac{n}{2})$ games a choice of activity.
+There are 6 activities to choose from, 66 independent choices, yielding $6^{66} = 2.3*10^{51}$ choices...

 But the choices of activities are in fact not independent.
 We can't pick the same activity for every game in a round.
 So instead, consider one permutation as an ordered assignment of 6 activities to 6 matches.
-There are 6! = 720 ways of assigning 6 activities to 6 matches.
+There are $6! = 720$ ways of assigning 6 activities to 6 matches.
 So, the first round can be construed in 720 ways, as can the second, and the third, and so on up until 11 rounds have been completed.
-This is a search space of 720^11 = 2.7e+31....still not great.
+This is a search space of $720^{11} = 2.7*10^{31}$....still not great.

 ### Example

 A round will select a permutation of activities.

-1. rounds 1~11 pick permutation 0
+1. rounds 1-11 pick permutation 0
-2. rounds 2~11 pick permutation 0, 1 picks permutation 1
+2. rounds 2-11 pick permutation 0, 1 picks permutation 1
-3. rounds 2~11 pick permutation 0, 1 picks permutation 2
+3. rounds 2-11 pick permutation 0, 1 picks permutation 2
-4. rounds 2~11 pick permutation 0, 1 picks permutation 3
+4. rounds 2-11 pick permutation 0, 1 picks permutation 3

 | R1  | R2  | R3  | R4  | R5  | R6  | R7  | R8  | R9  | R10 | R11 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |